factories act 1948

 • Weak enforcement machinery

-The Factories Act of 1948, a landmark legislation in India, has undergone several significant amendments over the years to adapt to changing industrial realities and prioritize worker safety and health.
+The Factories Act 1948, a landmark legislation in India, has undergone several significant amendments to adapt to changing industrial realities and prioritize worker safety and health.
 Here’s a concise overview of the key amendments:

 1954 Amendment: